mayfrost/guides/KERNEL.md

 * Download the patch file there.
 * Following options assume is __gzipped__.

+You have threee options to patch the kernel.

+### OPTION 1: Git
-* OPTION 1: Git can be used to fallback from the patch and revert to the upatched source.
+Git can be used to fallback from the patch and revert to the upatched source.
 * Uncompress patch file.
 `gunzip <PATCH_FILE>.gz`
 * Apply patch.